je-martinez/stream-store/README.md

 - In the first lines you can see the Singleton class declaration.
 - Replay what? `ReplaySubject`: A special StreamController that captures all of the items that have been added to the controller, and emits those as the first items to any new listener.
 And we expose the Stream.
-- To make it easier, we are going have a variable to modify and then push their values to the `ReplaySubject`, in this case `List<Product> _products`, and we have a couple of methods for basic handling `addProduct`, `removeProduct` and `clearCart`.
+- To make it easier, we are going to have a variable to modify and then push their values to the `ReplaySubject`, in this case, `List<Product> _products`, and we have a couple of methods for basic handling `addProduct`, `removeProduct` and `clearCart`.
-- And for good practice also, we are going to create a method to dispose this class and close our `ReplaySubject`.
+- And for good practice also, we will create a method to dispose of this class and close our `ReplaySubject`.

 Use `stream` on a Widget, in this case we are going to use `StreamBuilder<T>` widget, this is a widget that builds itself based on the latest snapshot of interaction with a Stream.
 [Read more here](https://api.flutter.dev/flutter/widgets/StreamBuilder-class.html).
 Check `lib/tabs.dart`